Moses Commissions Joshua

-Moses’ eleventh and final speech concluded in Deuteronomy 31:13.
-From then on we read a more historical and prophetic narrative, where he appoints Joshua to succeed him, followed by a song that Moses wrote.
-Our study of the law, therefore, has been completed, and the rest of Deuteronomy primarily focuses upon historical events and how they prophesy of the future.
+Moses’ final speech concluded in Deut.
+31:13 with his admonition about keeping Tabernacles.
+From then on we read a more historical and prophetic narrative, where he appoints Joshua to succeed him, followed by two prophetic songs that Moses wrote.
+Our study of Moses’ speeches is now complete.
+The rest of Deuteronomy primarily focuses upon historical events and how they prophesy of the future.

 Moses’ first speech was a history of Israel’s exodus from Egypt to the Promised Land.
 It was also a prophecy of church history from the first to the second coming of Christ.
-In speeches two through ten Moses taught the law of God to the people, culminating with the New Covenant in speech eleven.
+In speeches two through eight Moses taught the law of God to the people, culminating with the New Covenant in speech nine.

 It is fitting, then, that the law should lead us to Joshua’s commission, especially because the final speech set forth the New Covenant.
 Joshua (Yeshua in Hebrew) was a type of Christ under the New Covenant, even as Moses was a type of Christ under the Old.
 We see, then, that the way Deuteronomy was recorded, the study of the law climaxed with the New Covenant and led directly to Joshua’s commission.